 Genealogy is a hobby I have said where from time to time we will need support.
-You may get the help that you are after from the millions of members who have already signed up to Ancestry.
+You may get the help that you need from the millions of members who have already signed up to Ancestry.

 First of all before you contact Ancestry I would suggest that you check out the MessageBoards and see if you can get help that way.

 Help Is Available!

 There are also a range of different questions and answers that have been asked by other community members.
 So, you may get the help that you are after by checking these out.

 If you do not find what you are looking for then might I suggest you use the ‘Ask a Question‘ button that is located at the bottom right of the community page.

 If you wish to contact support directly then there are a number of ways that you can do so.
 You may want to at first enter in your query using the online form.

 Otherwise, you may wish to speak to someone instead.
 You can thus call them but if you are calling from outside the United States then expect this option to be expensive.

 One thing that I have covered at the start of this post is the costs involved with this genealogy website.

 Depending on the level of membership you will not be able to access all available records.
 You may therefore need to shell out even more money in order to get the information that you require.

 Ancestry is, to be honest, the most expensive genealogy search website that I have come across.
 I am not saying how Ancestry should run their business and how to charge people.